njbigwig/K-R-C/README.md

 I am creating this repro to continue to learn how to use GitHub and share my love of the language.

+I was a really big fan of the Borland IDE (you can get a Borland IDE theme for the Microsoft Visual Studio Code!).
+Embarcadero aquired the platform, but you can still [download the compiler](https://www.embarcadero.com/free-tools/ccompiler) under Free Products.
+The source code from the book is included as published, with only minor changes to ensure no warnings or errors during compilation.

 Copyright (c) 1988, 1978 by Bell Telephone Laboratories, Incorporated.